AlejandroME/ReaderM/README.md

 # Database initialization

 This first version assumes that you have a local installation of PostgreSQL running in your machine with the default user/schema (`postgres`).
-You can run the `DDL_PG.sql` script (located in the `SQL/` folder of this project) in that schema for creating all the database model and then run the `DML_PG.sql` that contains a very basic dataset.
+You can run the `DDL_PG.sql` script (located in the `SQL/` folder of this project) in that schema to create all the database model and then run the `DML_PG.sql` that contains a very basic dataset.
 This is not yet automated, but it will in future versions, so you don't have to do it by hand.

 If you are running macOS you can use the excellent [Postgres.app](https://postgresapp.com/) that runs a complete instance in your machine without configuring or messing up with a new installation of PG.